fdsCG/techio-java-template/markdowns/welcome.md

 # Welcome!

 This Java template helps you at starting smoothly with a very basic working example.
-[The source code of this template is on GitHub](), feedback and pull requests are very welcome, please don't hesitate to contribute to make it better.
+This template is also available on [GitHub](), feedback and pull requests are very welcome, please don't hesitate to contribute to make it better.

 If it is your first contribution then you probably should have a look on the [Getting Started](https://gettingstarted) document.

-## Resources of this template
+## Template Resources
-[techio.yml](https://github.com): this projet configuration file [java-project](https://github.com): a simple Java + Maven + JUnit project dedicated to the programming task below [markdowns/welcome.md](https://github.com): the markdown file which displays the content you are reading right here
+[techio.yml](https://github.com): this projet configuration file

+[java-project](https://github.com): a simple Java + Maven + JUnit project dedicated to the programming task below

+[markdowns/welcome.md](https://github.com): the markdown file which displays the content you are reading right here

-# A Java programming example
+# A Java Programming Example

 The puropose of the example below is to show how users can interact with your content.
 Here the solution is validated against a test case when the user runs the program.
 Try it!

 @[Returns the sum of elements in an array of integers.]({"stubs": ["src/main/java/com/yourself/Sum.java"], "command": "com.yourself.SumTest#test"})

-# Visual and interactive content
+# Visual and Interactive Content

 Tech.io provides all the tools to embed dynamic and interactive content like a Web apps or a Unix terminal.
 Please refer to the [official documentation]() or git clone public projects!